vinush-vigneswaran/c-sharp-notes/Chapter2.md

 ```
 * The double type is not guaranteed to be accurate because some numbers like 0.1
 cannot literally be represented as floating-point values.
-* Better to use double when accuracy and equality comparrison is not needed (you can still use it for > abnd <).
+* Better to use double when accuracy and equality comparison is not needed (you can still use it for > and <).
 * Let's try the same code with decimals:
 ```C#
 decimal c = 0.1M; // M suffix means a decimal literal value